WFN & Brazilian NGO IPÊ celebrate 26 years of partnership

 Co-founded by Patrícia and past Award winner Claudio Padua, IPÊ’s flagship project aimed to conserve the black lion tamarin, and WFN was an early supporter.
 26 years later the species is in recovery and IPÊ has become one of the country’s largest environmental NGOs overseeing 40 projects in five states.

 Both WFN and IPÊ have grown together, and below we highlight some of the proudest moments in our shared history.
 Beginning with this photo of a visit by our patron, HRH The Princess Royal, to IPÊ’s Headquarters to see their work first-hand.

-With WFN funding, 1.4 million trees have been planted by local communities to create a 700ha corridor – Brazil’s largest – connecting Atlantic Forest habitat for tamarins.
-As a result of this work led by 2002 winner Laury Cullen, these primates were down-listed from Critically Endangered to Endangered on the IUCN Red List.
+2002 Whitley Award winner Laury Cullen set out to create Brazil’s largest wildlife corridor, connecting Atlantic Forest habitat for tamarins.
+With WFN funding, 1.4 million trees have been planted by local communities and as a result, these primates were down-listed from Critically Endangered to Endangered on the IUCN Red List.

-Today IPÊ conservationists collaborate with fellow members of WFN’s network such as 2015 winner Rosamira Guillen (pictured below) who is working with Colombia’s cotton-top tamarins using similar approaches to restore and connect habitat as those proven by IPÊ.
-Staff from both projects have visited each other on the ground as part of a two-way exchange funded by WFN to facilitate the sharing of knowledge and best practice between NGOs in order to safeguard these South American primates.
+IPÊ conservationists have also collaborated with fellow members of WFN’s winner network such as 2015 winner Rosamira Guillen (pictured below).
+Rosamira is working with Colombia’s cotton-top tamarins using similar approaches to restore and connect habitat as those proven by IPÊ.
+Staff from both projects have visited each other on the ground as part of a two-way exchange funded by WFN, to facilitate the sharing of knowledge and best practice between NGOs in order to safeguard these South American primates.

 As our two organisations continue to grow, we look forward to a future of continued collaboration, and increased knowledge sharing amongst an ever-growing network of Whitley Alumni in the region.